-3.4 Sampling Procedures
+3.4 Sampling procedures

-Mason&Bramble (1997) defines sampling is the act of drawing a sample from a population.
+Mason and Bramble (1997), defines sampling as the act of drawing a sample from a population.
 Categories of sample methods include, probability sampling and non-probability sampling.
-Probability sampling is a process or procedure that assures that the different units in the population have equal probabilities of being chosen or is any method that utilizes some of form of random selection.
-Non-probability sampling does not involve random selection of sample unit.
-Probability samplings include; simple random method, systematic sampling, stratified sampling, cluster sampling and multistage sampling.
-Non-probability sampling include; convenience sampling, purposive sampling, snowball sampling, Quota sampling and purposive sampling.
-The research used purposive sampling technique to select three head teachers out twenty six secondary schools head teachers.
-According to Kothari (1990), purposely sampling involves deliberate selection of particular units of the universe for constituting sample which represent the universe.
+Probability sampling is a process or procedure that assures that different units in the population have equal chances of being chosen.
+Non-probability sampling does not involve random selection of sample units.
+Probability sampling includes simple random method, systematic sampling, stratified sampling, cluster sampling and multistage sampling.
+Non-probability sampling include; convenience sampling, purposive sampling, snowball sampling, quota sampling and purposive sampling technique to select three head teachers out of twenty six secondary schools head teachers.
+According to Kthari (1990), purposive sampling involves deliberate selection of particular units of the universe for constituting sample which represent the universe.

-The sample of the study obtained in the following manner; first, the three head teachers of schools of the sample head teachers were purposely selected because they are leaders, and thus, key informants.
-They provided information about teachers' performance, teachers' improved performance and rewarding teachers on the basis of performance.
+The sample of the study was obtained in the manner; first, the three head teachers of schools of the sample head teachers were purposely selected because they are leaders, and thus, key informants.
+They provided information about teacher's performance, improved performance, teachers' improved performance and rewarding teachers on the basis of performance.

-Secondly, 15 teachers from 3 sample schools was selected using purposive sampling technique.
-Respondents described heads of schools skills and abilities to lead and adhered leadership styles like setting school goals mission and vision, clarifying the paths to head teachers and find easy way to take and mechanism used to reward teachers.
+Secondly,15 teachers from 3 sample schools was selected using purposive sampling technique.
+Respondents described heads of schools skills and abilities to lead and adhered leadership styles like setting school goals, mission and vision, clarifying the paths to head teachers and find easy way to take and mechanism used to reward/teachers.
 The technique enabled equal representation of gender in the sample.
 The selection based on the reason that they have been in those schools studying.
 So, and then have experience about leadership styles practiced by their head teachers of schools.
-Fraenkel et al (200) reported that stratified random sampling is a process in which certain sub group or strata are selected for the sample in the same proportion, as they exist in the population.
+Frankle et al (2000) reported that stratified random sampling is a process in which certain sub group or strata are selected for the sample in the same proportion, as they exist in the population.
 The random sampling technique was used by selecting pieces of paper written the names of schools.
 Only three schools were selected.